Praveenms13/Praveenms13/readme.md

  - Certificate Generator - https://praveenms13.github.io/Certificate-generator-/

 ## API Own Implementation :
-- MERN Authentication API - Click [Here](https://github.com/Praveenms13/MERN-Authentication-API) to view the project
+- MERN Authentication API - Click [Here](https://github.com/Praveenms13/MERN-Authentication-API) to view the API
-- REST API For Authentication as command line notes app - https://github.com/Praveenms13/REST-API-Authentication-Notes-App/settings
+- REST API For Authentication as command line notes app - Click [Here](https://github.com/Praveenms13/REST-API-Authentication-Notes-App) to view the API

 Test the API With the endpoints available in the repo